The generalized underlap coefficient with an application in clustering: Abstract

 \section{Abstract}

 Quantifying distributional separation across groups is fundamental in statistical learning and scientific discovery, yet most classical discrepancy measures are tailored to two-group comparisons.
-We generalize the underlap coefficient (UNL), a multi-group separation measure, to multivariate variables.
-We establish key properties of the UNL and provide an explicit connection to total variation.
-We further interpret the UNL as a dependence measure between a group label and variables of interest and compare it with mutual information.
-We propose an efficient importance sampling estimator of the UNL that can be combined with flexible density estimators.
-The utility of the UNL for assessing partition-covariate dependence in clustering is highlighted in detail, where it is particularly useful for evaluating whether the latent group structure can be explained by specific covariates.
-Finally we illustrate the application of the UNL in clustering using two real world datasets.
+We generalize the underlap coefficient (UNL), a multi-group separation measure, to multivariate settings.
+We study its relationship with Bayes risk and mutual information, and further interpret the UNL as a measure of dependence between group labels and variables of interest.
+We propose an efficient importance sampling estimator of the UNL that can be combined with flexible density estimation methods.
+A key application is the assessment of partition-covariate dependence in clustering, where the UNL provides an interpretable measure of whether latent group structure can be explained by specific covariates.
+The methodology is illustrated on two real-world datasets.